Safeguarding Information and Advice

-With our children spending a lot of time online vigilance is required to ensure they are staying safe.
 The links below offer guidance on how to prevent against radicalisation online, as well as highlighting which socialising apps could pose dangers to children.
 Please take the time to read through both and take care monitoring your child’s online activities.

 Parent Guardian Online Radicalisation Information and Support